 Last Halloween, Americans spent an astonishing $3.14 billion on costumes alone, according to Statista.
 Add in another $2.47 billion for candy and $2.39 billion for decorations, and that's a serious sum of cash.

-General admission for these attractions is less than $50, not including fees for online purchase surcharges and VIP options, and some scares are even free.
-Many of these locales have age-related restrictions or recommendations, so it's important to check each site for details.
-Do your research, and then get your fright on for a price that's anything but spooky.
+Luckily, there are some ways to have a scarily great Halloween without breaking the bank.
+General admission to these attractions is less than $50, not including fees for online purchase surcharges and VIP options, and some scares are even free.
+Many of these locales have age-related restrictions, so be sure to check each site for details.
+Do your research, and then get your fright on this October for a price that's anything but spooky.

 1. The Dent Schoolhouse

 Ticket Price: General admission costs $20.